openstack-archive/instack-undercloud/README-virt.md

    file later.

          for i in $(seq 0 3); do echo -n $(tripleo get-vm-mac baremetal_$i) " "; done; echo

+5. Log into your instack virtual machine.
+Create the virtual-power-key and copy it to the virt host.
+The user in ssh-copy-id should match the VIRTUAL_POWER_USER and the ip should match the VIRTUAL_POWER_HOST in your instack.answers file.

+        ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1

 Note that you don't have to use the pre-created instack vm and could instead create a new one via some other method (virt-install, virt-clone, etc).
 If you do so however make sure all the NIC interfaces are set to use virtio, and also